 Information regarding COVID-19

-- Our service centre is open Monday - Friday from 8 AM - 5PM.
+- Our service centre is open Monday - Friday from 8AM - 5PM.

 As of August 19, 2020 all arriving passengers to Iceland can choose between a 14-day quarantine or a double testing procedure along with a quarantine for 5-6 days.
 Further information can be found here.

 On Friday 31 July, strickter measures against COVID-19 took effect in Iceland.
 Therefore all travellers coming to Iceland need to bring their own face mask and are required to use it on board all buses.
 Passengers are required to wear a face mask from the time they board the bus until they disembark.
-Children born 2005 and later are not required to wear masks.

 Passengers are required to bring their own masks, and we recommend bringing more than one.